 There’s a reason people in the hemp industry sometimes refer to CBD distillate as The Pure.
 That’s exactly what it is.
 A product that’s virtually pure cannabinoids.

-In some studies, certain doses of CBD have been known to temporarily deactivate Cytochrome P450 (CYP450), a class of liver enzymes responsible for the breakdown of some clinically prescribed medications.
+Other contraindications are anti inflammatory medication for example Rate Naproxen.
+Some studies point that the two can temporarily deactivate Cytochrome P450 (CYP450), a class of liver enzymes responsible for the breakdown of some clinically prescribed medications.
 This can lead to the delayed breakdown and prolonged activity of administered prescription medications (as well as some OTC medications).

 First of all a disclaimer: UK Home Office regulations prevent us from providing any medical claims regarding CBD’s efficacy.
 We cannot give any recommended dosages for particular issues.